 The way fat people are discussed in Western Culture today is very similar to how the west debated homosexuality 50 years ago.

 Those are the exact same things being said about fat people today.
-Except for electro shocks and castration, they do different types of gastric surgery, mutilating the stomach and intestine system of fat people, deliberately creating disease that prevents healthy bodies taking up nutrients from food.
+Except for electroshocks and castration, they do different types of gastric surgery, mutilating the stomach and intestine system of fat people, deliberately creating a disease that prevents healthy bodies from taking in nutrients from food.

 We need visual representation everywhere and we need a language that moves fat people away from pathologization.

-In this context I see Tore’s work as a political work.
-It is identity political, it is representation, it is a statement and it is bearing witness.
-And I am looking forward to see where Tore Hallas will go after AND GOING AFTER STRANGE FLESH!
+In this context, I see Tore’s work as a political work.
+It is identity politics, it is a representation, it is a statement and it is bearing witness.
+And I am looking forward to seeing where Tore Hallas will go after AND GOING AFTER STRANGE FLESH!